Best Ski-in Ski-Out Hotels in Snowbird

 Snowbird is known for its deep powder & steep, challenging terrain.

-As you can see from the trail map: there is VERY little beginner or even intermediate terrain at Snowbird.
-This is an ADVANCED & expert mountain, primarily,
+As you can see: there’s VERY little beginner or intermediate terrain at Snowbird.
+This is an ADVANCED & expert mountain, primarily.

 Best Ski-in Ski-Out Hotels in Snowbird

-The Cliff Lodge wins the award in Snowbird for the closest hotel to the slopes.
-When you combine that with the fact that their spa holds over 30 treatment rooms, plus a rooftop pool & hot tubs with mountain views ~ all for less than $200/night: you’ve got a winning combination.
-Rooms aren’t as luxurious as those you’ll find in nearby Deer Valley, but they’re perfectly comfortable for a ski trip.
-In terms of restaurants, you’ll find a Mexican cantina, a gastropub, & a cute coffee shop.
-You can also rent skis or get them repaired on-site, & there’s a daycare at the hotel in case you need to leave young ones behind.
+The Cliff Lodge is the closest hotel in Snowbird to the slopes.
+Plus their spa has over 30 treatment rooms, a rooftop pool & hot tubs with mountain views ~ making fit great for people looking for adventure + pampering.
+Rooms aren’t as luxurious as nearby Deer Valley, but they’re perfectly comfortable for a ski trip.
+For restaurants, you’ll find a Mexican cantina, gastro-pub, & cute coffee shop.

 Closest Ski Lift: Aerial Tram + Peruvian Express